Anal Sac Disease in Dogs & Cats

 4. How: The doctor will conduct a rectal exam and perform an anal sac expression, if possible.
 Depending on your pet’s health, the veterinarian may also run tests to make sure your pet is clear of infection and tumors.

-5. EPC affordable price: Anal sac expression for dogs and cats: $20.
-Book a visit now.
+5. EPC affordable price: Anal sac expression by a doctor for dogs and cats: $30 ($20 with a technician at select clinics).
+Check in now.

 Understanding Anal Sac Disease